FME (software)

-FME, also known as Feature Manipulation Engine, is a geospatial extract, transformation and load software platform developed and maintained by Safe Software of British Columbia, Canada.
-FME was first released in 1996, and evolved out of a successful bid by the founders of Safe Software, Don Murray and Dale Lutz, for a Canadian Government contract to monitor logging activities.
+FME, (also known as Feature Manipulation Engine), is a geospatial extract, transformation and load platform developed by Safe Software, a Vancouver-based software company founded by Don Murray and Dale Lutz.

+History

+The Safe Software company was started in 1993 by Don Murray and Dale Lutz, who had previously worked together at MDA Space.
+Their first big project was a contract for the Canadian Government focused on data exchange to track logging activities.
+The company name itself came out of this project, based upon the acronym for the Spatial Archive and Interchange Format which was the required data exchange method.
+The FME software itself evolved out of this contract and the first build was released in 1996.
+Much of the early success of the software was driven by the ability to translate data between CAD and GIS formats, and the interoperability with Esri software.

+In January 2024 JMI Equity obtained a minor share of Safe Software.
+Safe Software wants to triple the net annual revenue in the next five years.

 Software

 The base product is FME Form (formerly FME Desktop); this is a standalone software package with an interface that enables the user to graphically build workflows for data translation, automation, and format and coordinate conversion.
 FME Flow (formerly FME Server) is an 'on-premises' solution that permits on demand server based instantiations of tailored FME workflows.
 FME Flow Hosted (formerly FME Cloud) is similar to FME Flow however is hosted 'as needed' in the AWS Cloud.

 FME data transformation workflows typically consist of a combination of the following 'building blocks':